AnafoT/assembly-site/src/content/chapter0.md

 - You will run into segfaults alot :D // TODO add link
 - Barebones instructions.
 I.e. if statements have to be more explcitly handled
 - The need to allocate memory on the *stack* to store data/variables
-- The usage of non-named stack/named registers for storing data instead of typical (named) variables:
+- The usage of non-named stack/named registers(storage locations in the CPU) for storing data instead of typical (named) variables:
     ```
         mov $10, %rax // Register use
         mov $5, -8(%rbp) // Stack use